Tass0sm/acql/README.md

 ### Hyperparameters

-Hyperparameters are summarized for each experiment by dictionaries included with the definition of each task in the "acql/brax/tasks" subdirectory.
+Hyperparameters are summarized for each experiment by dictionaries included with the definition of each task in the files "acql/brax/tasks/base.py", "acql/brax/tasks/simple_maze.py", "acql/brax/tasks/simple_maze_3d.py", and "acql/brax/tasks/ant_maze.py".

 ### Acknowledgement